 Unless noted otherwise, Second Tuesday programs start at 7:00pm, often with a reception before the presentation.
 The Lesbian, Gay, Bisexual and Transgender Center recommends a donation of $10, although all donations are voluntary and all proceeds go to The Center.

 Hugh Ryan and Matthew Leifheit on the unknown world in David Wojnarowicz's "Magic Box"

-Hugh Ryan and Matthew Leifheit are the founders of the Pop-up Museum of Queer History.
+Hugh Ryan is the founder of the Pop-up Museum of Queer History, and Matthew Leifheit is a photo editor at VICE magazine and founder of MATTE photography magazine.
 They will present their fascinating study on one of our favorite and most significant artists: David Wojnarowicz.
 After he died, his friends found “Magic Box” under his bed.
 The “Magic Box” is a collection of unexplained objects, a private world that Mr. Wojnarowicz didn’t share, even with his friends.
 The box and its contents are currently in the holdings of NYU's Fales Library, but we’ll review them on April 14.

 For information about this Second Tuesday Presentation at The LGBT Center.

 Tuesday, May 12, 2015 at 7:00 pm

 Richard Goldstein, former editor of The Village Voice and author of "Another Little Piece of My Heart" on the his creation of 'rock criticism'